10 Common Household Pet Toxins

 Pet medication

-Pet meds are what you must use for your sick dogs and cats in almost any case.
-That said, when it comes to medication, dosage is key.
-If your pooch gets into the medicine cabinet and consumes larger than normal quantities of his own medication, he could get poisoned and even die.
-Sadly, this happens often, and according to AVMA the most common types of medication that are to blame are dewormers and painkillers.
+Dosage is key.
+If your pet gets into the medicine cabinet and consumes larger than normal quantities of their own medication, they could get poisoned and even die.
+According to AVMA, the most common types of medication that are to blame are dewormers and painkillers.

 Chocolate, coffee, and caffeinated drinks such as tea and sodas are common to have around the house, but they all contain substances called methylxanthines.
-These substances cause vomiting, diarrhea, dehydration, abnormal heart beats, and even death in canines, depending on the amount your dog has ingested.
-While dark chocolate has the highest amounts of methylxanthines, they are present in white and milk chocolate as well.
-Larger breeds have a higher tolerance, but even for them, 4 oz or more could pose a very dangerous problem.
+These substances can cause vomiting, diarrhea, dehydration, abnormal heart beats, and even death in canines, depending on the amount your dog has ingested.

 Artificial sweeteners

-Artificial sweeteners, most notably xylitol, can cause blood sugar levels to drop sharply.
-In some cases, this toxicosis can even bring about liver failure.
-It’s known that some companies have been adding xylitol into peanut butter, and since PB is one of the most popular treats among dogs, be careful and always read the ingredients label before feeding it to your Fido.
+Artificial sweeteners, most notably xylitol, can cause liver failure.
+It’s known that some companies have been adding xylitol into peanut butter, and since PB is one of the most popular treats among dogs, be careful and always read the ingredients label.
 Xylitol can also be found in some brands of human toothpaste.
-For that reason, it’s vital that you NEVER use human toothpaste when you brush your pup’s teeth.

 House plants

 Toxicity of house plants is not something many people think about, but animals – especially dogs – often chew them.
-Even some plants that are normally considered harmless are toxic, for instance aloe vera or tulips.
-If you already have plenty of house plants in your home, or are considering getting a new one, but are unsure about its status, check out this list on the ASPCA website (The American Society for the Prevention of Cruelty to Animals).
-Ideally, avoid any plants that may be toxic to your dog, even if you believe you can keep your pets away from them.
+If you already have plenty of house plants in your home, or are considering getting a new one, but are unsure about its status, check out this list on the ASPCA website.

 Alcoholic beverages

-Some of us may enjoy a good drink, and when the mood strikes, there have been cases where pet owners were curious if their pets would get tipsy from a drink as well.
-The answer is – yes, they will.
-However, your pet has a much lower alcohol tolerance, and even very small amounts can cause alcohol poisoning in both dogs and cats.
-The symptoms are very similar to alcohol poisoning in humans – bad coordination, vomiting, sleepiness.
-But when given to pets, alcoholic beverages can also cause difficulty breathing, tremors, kidney and liver damage, high blood acidity and eventually death.
+Your pet has a much lower alcohol tolerance than you do, and even very small amounts can cause alcohol poisoning in both dogs and cats.
+When given to pets, alcoholic beverages can cause difficulty breathing, tremors, kidney and liver damage, high blood acidity and eventually death.

 Some fruits and veggies